anki-geo/ultimate-geography/CONTRIBUTING.md

 - The style (colours, strokes, etc.) should match that of existing maps in the deck (note that water bodies use a different style than countries).
 - For small islands or archipelagos, the map should include a zoom box to facilitate identification.

-### Field style
+### Writing style

-As mentioned above, we strive to keep the descriptive fields (`capital info`, `capital hint`, `country info`, `flag similarity`) as concise as possible.
-For instance, where the subject of the description is the same as the subject of the card, we use a truncated phrase instead of a full sentence — e.g. `Also known as Kiev.`, rather than `Kyiv is also known as Kiev.`.
+As mentioned above, we strive to keep the descriptive fields (_Capital info_, _Capital hint_, _Country info_, _Flag similarity_) as concise as possible.
+For instance, where the subject of the description is the same as the subject of the card, we use a truncated phrase instead of a full sentence — e.g. "Also known as Kiev.", rather than "Kyiv is also known as Kiev.".

-By convention and for consistency, we use a full stop at the end of the `capital info` and `country info` fields and no full stop for the `capital hint` and `flag similarity` fields, in all languages, unless there are strong typographic or grammatical reasons against this in the given language.
+By convention and for consistency, we use a full stop at the end of the _Capital info_ and _Country info_ fields and no full stop for the _Capital hint_ and _Flag similarity_ fields, in all languages, unless there are strong typographic or grammatical reasons against this in the given language.
 (No such language is currently in the deck.)
-The justification for this convention, as described in [#383][ref383] is that:
+The justification for this convention is described in [#383][ref383].

-1. The former two fields contain sentences (as opposed to phrases) relatively frequently, while the latter two almost never (exceptions include `(No) es un país soberano`).
-For consistency, and to avoid missing full stops when they are grammatically needed, it's useful for all the fields of the same type to use the same convention.
-2. It helps visually differentiate the former two "informative" fields, from the latter two "practical" ones.
-3. The former two fields, unlike the latter two, sometimes contain multiple sentences or multiple phrases (e.g. `Auch Nur-Sultan.
-Früher Astana.`), which need to be delimited with full stops, so always ending these sentences and phrases with a full stop makes sense.

 ## Translation sources